-LONDON (Reuters…10/9/2018) – Mental health disorders are on the rise in every country in the world and could cost the global economy up to $16 trillion between 2010 and 2030 if a collective failure to respond is not addressed, according to an expert report on Tuesday.
+LONDON (Reuters) OCTOBER 9, 2018- Mental health disorders are on the rise in every country in the world and could cost the global economy up to $16 trillion between 2010 and 2030 if a collective failure to respond is not addressed, according to an expert report on Tuesday.

-The “Lancet Commission” report by 28 global specialists in psychiatry, public health and neuroscience, as well as mental health patients and advocacy groups, said the growing crisis could cause lasting harm to people, communities and economies worldwide.
+This report was produced by the “Lancet Commission” that consists of: 30 academics, policymakers, and health system stakeholders from 18 countries who specialize in psychiatry, public health and neuroscience, as well as mental health patients and advocacy groups who stated that…the growing crisis could cause lasting harm to people, communities and economies worldwide.

 While some of the costs will be the direct costs of healthcare and medicines or other therapies, most are indirect – in the form of loss of productivity, and spending on social welfare, education and law and order, the report’s co-lead author Vikram Patel said.